htlin222/garden/content/pocket medicine fullText.md

 edema: for Pts vent >36 h; ? predicted by ⊕ cuff leak test.
 Methylprednisolone 20 mg IV q4h starting 12 h pre-extub. → ↓↓ edema and 50% ↓ in reintubation (Lancet 2007;369:1003).

-ulceration: consider tracheostomy for Pts in whom expect >14 d of mech vent → ↓ duration mech vent, ↓ # ICU days (BMJ 2005;330:1243); no benefit to performing at ~1 wk vs. waiting until ~2 wk (JAMA 2010;303:1483)
+ulceration: consider tracheostomy for Pts in whom expect >14 d of mech vent → ↓ duration mech vent, ↓ s (BMJ 2005;330:1243); no benefit to performing at ~1 wk vs. waiting until ~2 wk (JAMA 2010;303:1483)

 * Malnutrition (for all critically ill Pts): enteral nutrition initiated early is safe but not necessary (JAMA 2012;307:795), but bolus may ↑ risk of VAP & C diff.
 (JPEN 2002;26:174); no clear benefit to ✓ing gastric residuals (JAMA 2013;309:249); permissive enteral underfeeding (~½ of calculated caloric req) & standard enteral feeding w/ similar outcomes (NEJM 2015;372:2398); parenteral nutrition should be delayed until after day 8 to ↓ risk of infections, cholestasis, RRT, ventilator days (NEJM 2011;365:506)